Dustyroom/flat-kit-doc/index.md

 ## 3.3.
 ‘Stylized Surface with Outline’ Shader

-_Stylized Surface with Outline_ shader, being the same as the regular _Stylized Surface_ shader in a nutshell, has an additional option of... outlines.
+_Stylized Surface with Outline_ shader, being the same as the regular _Stylized Surface_ shader in a nutshell, has an additional option of... outlines. [_Stylized Surface_ info is here](https://github.com/Dustyroom/flat-kit-doc/blob/master/index.md#31-stylized-surface-shader).

 - _Outline Color_ picks up the color of the outline.
 - _Outline Width_ determines how thick the outline is.